awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 # Writing Custom Classifiers<a name="custom-classifier"></a>

-You can provide a custom classifier to classify your data using a grok pattern or an XML tag in AWS Glue\.
-A crawler calls a custom classifier\.
+You can provide a custom classifier to classify your data in AWS Glue\.
+You can create a custom classifier using a grok pattern, an XML tag, JavaScript Object Notation \(JSON\), or comma\-separated values \(CSV\)\.
+An AWS Glue crawler calls a custom classifier\.
 If the classifier recognizes the data, it returns the classification and schema of the data to the crawler\.
 You might need to define a custom classifier if your data doesn't match any built\-in classifiers, or if you want to customize the tables that are created by the crawler\.

  For more information about creating a classifier using the AWS Glue console, see [Working with Classifiers on the AWS Glue Console](console-classifiers.md)\.